Sekator778/Micrometer/README.md

-# auto-scale-keda
+# auto-scale-spring-boot-microservices-kubernetes-prometheus
-Auto-scaling Spring Boot Microservices in Kubernetes with Prometheus and KEDA
+Auto-scaling Spring Boot Microservices in Kubernetes with Prometheus